eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 19 and now it is worth 419 hoard points.
-Your 'A Cloth of Shining' has 181 polish power left. `
+You polished 'A very prize like prize' by 4 and now it is worth 404 hoard points.
+Your 'A Cloth of Shining' has 196 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 89 and now it is worth 508 hoard points.
-Your 'A Cloth of Shining' has 92 polish power left. `
+You polished 'A very prize like prize' by 81 and now it is worth 485 hoard points.
+Your 'A Cloth of Shining' has 115 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 38 and now it is worth 546 hoard points.
-Your 'A Cloth of Shining' has 54 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 493 hoard points.
+Your 'A Cloth of Shining' has 107 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 9 and now it is worth 555 hoard points.
-Your 'A Cloth of Shining' has 45 polish power left. `
+You polished 'A very prize like prize' by 38 and now it is worth 531 hoard points.
+Your 'A Cloth of Shining' has 69 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 563 hoard points.
-Your 'A Cloth of Shining' has 37 polish power left. `
+You polished 'A very prize like prize' by 24 and now it is worth 555 hoard points.
+Your 'A Cloth of Shining' has 45 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 1 and now it is worth 564 hoard points.
-Your 'A Cloth of Shining' has 36 polish power left. `
+You polished 'A very prize like prize' by 6 and now it is worth 561 hoard points.
+Your 'A Cloth of Shining' has 39 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 18 and now it is worth 582 hoard points.
-Your 'A Cloth of Shining' has 18 polish power left. `
+You polished 'A very prize like prize' by 16 and now it is worth 577 hoard points.
+Your 'A Cloth of Shining' has 23 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 590 hoard points.
-Your 'A Cloth of Shining' has 10 polish power left. `
+You polished 'A very prize like prize' by 11 and now it is worth 588 hoard points.
+Your 'A Cloth of Shining' has 12 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 4 and now it is worth 594 hoard points.
-Your 'A Cloth of Shining' has 6 polish power left. `
+You polished 'A very prize like prize' by 5 and now it is worth 593 hoard points.
+Your 'A Cloth of Shining' has 7 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 7 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left. `

 `polish the_secret_of_the_maze_prize`